Day 8 - July 26 - Bryce Canyon

 Another delicious breakfast spread - and they weren't even planning on us!

 After bidding farewell to our friends, we headed back to Wyoming to see the north part of Yellowstone.
 First we stopped at Firehole River, a popular place to swim.
+The novelty wore off fairly quickly for these Florida kids.

 They weren't used to the cold water!